Director of Public Works

 Payment can be made:

-By Mail: Check or money order payments can be sent to the mailing address listed on the bill: Village of Wauconda P. O. Box 661156 Chicago, Illinois 60666-1156
+By Mail: Check or money order payments can be sent to the mailing address listed on the bill: Village of Wauconda, P. O. Box 5688 Carol Stream, Illinois 60197-5688

 Auto Debit: The Village’s Auto Debit Program allows your bank account to be automatically debited on the bill due date for the full amount of your water/sewer bill.
 If you are interested in participating, please click here to fill out an Authorization for Direct Debit Form.